 8. Place du Luxembourg and European Parliament

 Place du Luxembourg is a square surrounded by restaurants and bars, some banks and retail shops.
 Nearby is a vast, modern steel and glass complex which houses the European Parliament, the elected body of the European Union.
 During sessions, one can even attend a parliamentary sitting and free audio-guided tours of the Parliament are also available.
-The visitors’ centre known as the Parlamentarium explains the past, present and future of the Union in more detail.
+The visitors’ center known as the Parlamentarium explains the past, present and future of the Union in more detail.

 9. Parc du Cinquantenaire